John West Hugall

 John West Hugall FRIBA (c.
 1806 – 30 October 1880) was an English Gothic Revival architect from Yorkshire.

 Career

 Hugall's works span the period 1848–78.
 He was elected a Fellow of the Royal Institute of British Architects in 1871.

-Hugall spent an early part of his career in Pontefract, Yorkshire.
-While there he was Secretary of the Yorkshire Architectural Society (now the Yorkshire Architectural and York Archaeological Society).
-In 1848 he co-wrote a book, The Churches of Scarborough, Filey, And The Neighbourhood and An Historical and Descriptive Guide to York Cathedral and Its Antiquities.(1850) with the Rev. G.A.
-Poole.
+He spent an early part of his career in Pontefract, Yorkshire.
+While there, he was Secretary of the Yorkshire Architectural Society (now the Yorkshire Architectural and York Archaeological Society).
+He co-wrote two books with the Rev. G.A.
+Poole: The Churches of Scarborough, Filey, And The Neighbourhood (1848) and An Historical & Descriptive Guide to York Cathedral and Its Antiquities (1850).

 Hugall seems to have moved his practice to Cheltenham by about 1850 and to Reading and Oxford by 1871.